 Shared room in the Radhadesh Retreat Center + three Restaurant meals daily* + tuition fee = €1,080

 Students are welcome arrive on Friday, 12th of May.
 Departure is on Sunday, 21st of May.

-You can submit your Kirtan Connection 2017 application using the link below.
+Exact dates of the course will be confirmed soon.
+You can submit your Kirtan Connection 2018 application using the link below.
 Students will be accepted in order which they applied.
 The total number of students is limited to a maximum of 10.